Bitspark/slang/README.md

 `go build -o slangd ./cmd/slangd` (on Windows: `go build -o slangd.exe ./cmd/slangd`)

+Alternatly you just can run the daemon without compiling

+`go run ./cmd/slangd`

 That's it!
 Now you just need to run `slangd` (on Windows: `slangd.exe`) and Slang will take care of the rest such as downloading the UI and standard library.

 ## Links